This article was originally published in July 2013, and has been updated for 2014.

 Most outlandish flavour: Kinder.

-We made an involuntary grunt of pleasure on tasting the biscotto gelato, though that might also have been part relief at successfully negotiating the Covent Garden store’s chaotic queueing system.
-It comes piled high at even the smallest price of £3.50 and is creamy yet light, quality definitely not sacrificed for quantity.
+We made an involuntary grunt of pleasure on tasting the biscotto gelato, though that might also have been part relief at successfully negotiating the Scoop Covent Garden store’s chaotic queueing system.
+Ice cream comes piled high at even the smallest price and is creamy yet light, quality definitely not sacrificed for quantity.

 Where: 40 Short’s Gardens, Covent Garden; 53 Brewer Street, Soho; 16 Old Brompton Road, South Kensington.

 Most outlandish flavour: Green tea made with matcha powder from Kyoto.

 After some fervent reader recommendations we went out to find Ruby Violet‘s travelling van (we haven’t quite made it to its Tufnell Park base yet).
 We tried the malted milk and chocolate/cherry flavours, which turned out to be two of the subtler options but still incredibly rich and creamy.
 They go out of their way to source local ingredients and use organic milk and free range eggs.
 Follow them on Facebook or Twitter to find out where the van will be turning up next.